Shopify Review 2023

 - 24/7 multichannel support

-The Shopify Plan costs $79/month.
-If you use Shopify Payments, the credit card rate is 2.6% for online transactions and a straight 2.5% for in-person transactions; if you use another payment processor, Shopify charges a 1.0% Shopify transaction fee.
+The Shopify Plan costs $105/month ($79/month if paid annually).
+If you use Shopify Payments, the credit card rate is 2.6% for online transactions and a straight 2.5% for in-person transactions.
+If you use another payment processor, Shopify charges a 1% Shopify transaction fee.

 The Shopify plan includes everything in the Basic Shopify plan, plus: